-Post model adjustment are short-term adjustments to the ECL balances as part of the year-end reporting process to reflect the late updates to market data, known model deficiencies and expert credit judgement.
+Post model adjustment are short-term adjustments to the ECL balances as part of the year-end reporting process to reflect the late updates to market data, expert credit judgement.

 Specific to the group, the idiosyncratic risk associated to the specific client, where post model adjustments are necessary to ensure adequate provisions are held to cater for risk not adequately captured by the general models.